elgw/czitool/README.md

 - It would of course be nice to use [ZEISS/libczi](https://github.com/ZEISS/libczi) directly.
 - Support more types of images
-- Add some command line options, ...
+- Add some command line options, ... (`--overwrite`, `--fov 1:10`, etc)
 - Delete temporary files on crash/abort.
+- Write ImageJ metadata to the tiff files.
+- Summarize the important properties from the metadata (instead of just dumping the whole XML).